 Annex 1 Revisions: Let’s talk TOC and conductivity requirements for pharmaceutical water systems

-Watch our latest on-demand webinar on the proposed Annex 1 revision on pharmaceutical water to prepare for future compliance.
+Watch this on-demand webinar on the proposed Annex 1 revision on pharmaceutical water to prepare for future compliance.

 This webinar addresses the requirements for continuous monitoring of water for injection (WFI) systems and how this can be achieved with total organic carbon (TOC) and conductivity.
 It will also cover cold WFI production according to EP and how it applies to water systems as drafted in Annex 1.

 Industry experts discuss the monitoring requirements and how the gap to real-time release (RTT/RTRT) is tightening up.
 They talk about the advantages of RTT, questions about implementation, and learn from industry case studies.

 Daniel Kellner-Steinmetz is the EMEA Applications Specialist for SUEZ.
 He has eight years of experience in the Quality, Manufacturing, and Training areas of the pharmaceutical industry.
 Most recently he served as the Global Product Quality Lead for several commercial products at Shire (formerly Baxter) in Vienna.
 Daniel holds a Bachelor of Science in Biomedical Engineering.